macroscopicentric/cat_gen/README.md

-A random cat nickname generator, based on actual nicknames my roommates use for their actual cat.
+A random cat nickname generator, based on actual nicknames friends have used for their actual cats.

-Mildly NSFW, because swearing.
+Mildly NSFW for swearing.